dgapitts/pg-ora-demo-scripts/loadtest/postgres-gotcha01-not-in/README.md

 # Summary

-This is a class postgres gotcha which I have demo via a very simple pgbench dataset.
+This is a class postgres gotcha which I have demo via a very simple pgbench dataset:
+* postgres bad plan - NOT IN
+* postgres good plan - NOT EXISTS

+I've also copied the data into Oracle to show the equivalent plans in Oracle
+* oracle NOT IN plan - very fast
+* oracle NOT EXISTS plan - very fast

-# Setup with pgbench (scale factor 3)
+## Setup with pgbench (scale factor 3)

 ```
 -bash-4.2$ grep bench1 ~/.pgpass